 After graduating from high school, I attended Porterville College in Porterville, CA. After my first year, I answered John F. Kennedy’s call to “ask not what your country can do for you — ask what you can do for your country” and signed up to become a Volunteer in Service to America (VISTA, now known as Americorps).
 I trained out of the University of Colorado, Boulder, and was assigned to work with the Sisseton-Wahpeton Sioux Tribe in Sisseton, SD, where I engaged in community action planning.
 I met my husband there and we eventually moved to Los Angeles to attend trade school where I became a certified legal assistant.
 After we divorced, I went to work in the aerospace industry in Contracts Administration.
 I thoroughly enjoyed working in the aerospace industry as it afforded me an opportunity to support several satellite launch teams in Cape Canaveral, FL.
 Eventually, I wanted to do more so I went back to school and attended the University of California, Irvine, and the University of California, Los Angeles.

 Although I spent many years in the Southern California area working and going to school, Bishop and the Owens Valley were always “home” to me and I never lost touch with my roots.
 It was always my intention to return home after retiring to help the Tribe.
 I retired in 2015 to care for my daughter.
 After she passed away, I joined the Board of Directors for the Bishop Paiute Development Corporation (BPDC).
 While working for BPDC, I returned to school to get my Master’s degree in Indigenous People’s Law to better serve BPDC and the Tribe.
 In doing so, I also hoped to show our young people that education is the key to their future success and that learning is a life-long experience.
-It would be a privilege to now join the Tribal Council to help make the changes necessary to ensure that our tribe thrives and prospers for many years to come and I would be both honored and humbled to earn your vote.
+It would be a privilege to now join the Tribal Council to help make the changes necessary to ensure that our tribe thrives and prospers for many years to come.
+I would be both honored and humbled to earn your vote.

 PICTURE TAKEN ON PINE CREEK ROAD NEAR THE OLD UNION CARBIDE MINE WHERE MY FATHER WORKED HIS ENTIRE LIFE.